prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 Artboards are like pages in your document, they are very useful to separate different elements you are designing without having to create multiple files.

-Take a look at this short [artboard tutorial](https://helpx.adobe.com/ca/illustrator/how-to/artboards-basics.html): Work with artboards
+Take a look at this short [artboard tutorial.](https://helpx.adobe.com/ca/illustrator/how-to/artboards-basics.html)

+#### Work with artboards
 - Understand and navigate artboards
 - Create artboards
 - Edit artboards

 ### CREATING, SELECTING AND EDITING SHAPES
- let's learn how to draw and manipulate shapes in Illustrator with this [**drawing tools tutorial**](https://helpx.adobe.com/illustrator/how-to/drawing-tools-basics.html).
+ Let's learn how to draw and manipulate shapes in Illustrator with this [**drawing tools tutorial**](https://helpx.adobe.com/illustrator/how-to/drawing-tools-basics.html).

 #### Create with drawing tools
 - Understand paths and curves